lucidarch/docs/content/jobs/_index.md

     use JobDispatcherTrait;
 }
 ```

+## Handling Errors with Jobs

+It is common to want to dispatch jobs from `Exceptions\Handler`,
+where you may want to centralize your error responses in jobs to maintain a consistent structure across your application.

 Assuming that we are working on an API where all our errors must be returned in JSON format, to avoid the accidental rendering
 of an HTML page leading to unexpected behaviours.
 We would create a job to be run when encountering an exception that includes